-- (d) Article 187(1) of the Constitution provides the instance where one level of government can undertake functions of another level through the execution of intergovernmental agreements. - (e) Article 189(1) provides that the government at either level shall perform its functions and exercise its powers in a manner that respects the functional integrity of government at the other levels and respect the constitutional status and institutions of government at the other level and in the case, of county government, within the county level.
-The Article further provides that government will assist, support and consult, and as appropriate, implement the legislation of the other level of government.
-Further, that the government will liaise with the other government at the other level for the purpose of exchanging information, coordinating policies, administration and enhancing capacity. - Sen. Billow: On a point of order, Mr. Speaker, Sir.
-The Message is very long.
-I seek your guidance because it appears that the Senator is reading a Message that gives a conclusive position that has already been taken by a particular party on a transaction that involves two levels of government and which should have been brought before the Senate for determination.
+(d) Article 187(1) of the Constitution provides the instance where one level of Government can undertake functions of another level to the execution of intergovernmental agreements.
+Article 189(1) provides that the Government at either level shall perform its functions and exercise its powers in a manner that respects the functional integrity of Government and other levels and respect the constitutional status and institutions of Government at other level and in that case, of county government within the county level.
+Assist, support and consult and as appropriate implement legislation of the other level of Government and liaise with other Government at the level for the purpose of exchanging information, coordinating polices, and administration and enhancing capacity.

+Sen. Billow: On a point of order, Mr. Speaker, Sir.
+The statement is very long.
+I seek your guidance because it appears that the Senator is reading a Statement that gives a conclusive position that has already been taken by a particular party on a transaction that involves two levels of Government and which should have been brought before the Senate for determination.
 I want your guidance on whether the Senator is doing it right.

 The Speaker (Hon.
 Ethuro): Order, honourable Senators.
-This is a Message coming to us and it is being read as it is.
-This is a group of people communicating their position on an issue.
-The Message is not final.
+This is a message coming to us.
+The message is being read as it is.
+This is somebody communicating their position on issues.
+The message is not final.
 You can take it or leave it but let us hear him.

 Sen. Muthama: On a point of order, Mr. Speaker, Sir.
-For this House to follow what is in this document, since it appears to be very long, is it possible and appropriate for copies to be given to us so that we understand what is contained in the Message?
-There are many details in the Message and the document is also lengthy, we may not even understand what is contained in it.
+For this House to follow what is in this document, since it appears to be very long, is it possible and appropriate for copies to be given to us so that we understand what is contained?
+The details are very many and the document is also lengthy.
+We may not even understand what is contained in the document.

-Sen. Hassan: Mr. Speaker, Sir, surely, as the Senate we should have the patience to listen to someone reading a document of six pages.
+Sen. Hassan: Mr. Speaker, Sir, surely, as the Senate we should have the concentration to listen to someone reading a document of six pages.